JeanParkdev/Weather-Dash-Thingy/README.md

 ## **Description**

 The Weather Dashboard is an easy-to-use web app that lets you instantly check the forecast for any city around the world.
-It delivers current conditions, multi-day forecasts, and visual weather cues to keep things clear and engaging.
-It also includes a variety of cute weather related gifs (that change with each refresh) to keep you smiling, and a Farenheit to Celcius converter for our friends in different time zones!
+It delivers current conditions, multi-day forecasts, and visual weather cues to keep things clear.
+It also includes a variety of cute weather related gifs (that change with each refresh) to keep you smiling and engaged.
+There is also a Farenheit to Celcius converter for our friends in different time zones or are curious!

 Whether you're planning your day or packing for a trip, this dashboard makes weather-watching simple and enjoyable.